|Rosehill Cemetery, Founded in 1859, Entrance, Chicago, Illinois.|

 The land wasn’t bought from him and wasn’t intended to be a cemetery when it was first purchased.

-Lawsuit records recorded in The Northeastern Reporter in 1895, when a suit overpayment was going on, makes clear the whole story of how the land changed hands: In 1857, Francis H. Benson bought the land where the cemetery now sits, then in the suburban town of Chittenden, for about $25,000 from the Illinois and Wisconsin Land Company.
-He intended to parcel it out into lots for houses, but the Panic of 1857 hit the economy hard, causing the land to lose about half its value and decimating the market for suburban real estate.
+Lawsuit records recorded in The Northeastern Reporter in 1895, when a suit for over-payment was going on, makes the whole story clear of how the land changed hands: In 1857, Francis H. Benson bought the land where the cemetery now sits, then in the suburban town of Chittenden, for about $25,000 from the Illinois and Wisconsin Land Company.
+He intended to parcel it out into lots for houses, but the Panic of 1857 hit the economy hard, causing the land to lose about one-half of its value and decimating the market for suburban real estate.
 The only money Benson made from the land in the first year came from selling off a bit of gravel he found on it.

-But the dryness of the soil (it was the highest elevation in the area) made Benson think some of the land would make a good cemetery, so he partnered with James Blaney, the first president of Rosehill, to form the Rosehill Cemetery corporation.
+The elevation and dryness of the soil made Benson think some of the lands would make a good cemetery.
+He partnered with James Blaney, the first president of Rosehill, to form the Rosehill Cemetery corporation.
 The company was incorporated in February of 1859, and the cemetery opened for business that summer.
 Benson and Blaney’s names are both carved onto the gate.
 When the cemetery published a promotional book in 1913, they said that the name came from wild white roses that grew on the hill.

 A few years later, A.T.
-Andreas’ authoritative History of Cook County mentioned this as well, stating that the area of Bowmanville was once known as Roe’s Hill for Hiram Roe, whose cabin and tavern were near the current residence of one J.A.
-Budlong.
+Andreas’ authoritative History of Cook County mentioned this as well, stating that the area of Bowmanville was once known as Roe’s Hill for Hiram Roe.

 The Tribune mentioned Roe again in 1900 when an article on the origins of the names of various suburbs said that Bowmanville was originally known as Roe’s Hill after Hiram Roe.